News & Announcements

 Governor Holcomb's Mask Mandate

 As of July 27th we will be requiring masks upon entry of Illiana Gymnastics Complex.
 Parents will be required to wear masks in the gym at all times.
 Students 8 years of age and up will be required to wear masks in the waiting area until they start of their individual classes.
 Our staff is continuing to clean and sanitize throughout the day and will be required to wear masks at all times.
 We apologize for this inconvenience and we look forward to making it through this together.

 INFORMATION ON COVID-19 CLOSURE, MAKE-UPS, TUITION AND MORE

-We have been very busy during our closure and have a plan in place for your return.
 We have a thorough cleaning and sanitizing plan ready and are following the CDC guidelines to keep our facility as clean as possible.
 We have also been working on class improvements, new policies, and system updates such as an app and online parent portals that will allow you to make payments online and get updates straight to your phone!
 (More information on the parent portal coming soon.)